ABUNAYEM7/SixHitSquad-react-/README.md

 1. **Claim Coins**: Claim coins up to 3 times a day.
 2. **Choose Favorite Players**: Pick your top players to build your ultimate team.
 3. **Team Management**: Remove players from your team and replace them with new ones.
+4. **Newsletter Management**: You can subscribe by your Email.
+5. **Subscribe Management**: You can unsubscribe by click the unsubscribe button.

 ---